 Sometimes, removal of teeth might be considered necessary for orthodontic treatment.
 Often, we will refer you to an orthodontist in these cases.

 Other times, a tooth may have to be removed because it is too damaged to be maintained.
-Typically, a root canal can be used to save a tooth that is significantly decayed, but sometimes the tooth is too far gone, or it has already had a failed root canal, and it only serves as a potential risk to your other teeth.
+It might serve as a potential risk to your other teeth.
 In this case, removal is the best option.

 Gum disease can threaten your teeth, and sometimes they may make loss of a tooth inevitable.
 Removing a threatened tooth may be an essential part of gum disease treatment.

 But we don’t just remove teeth—we place them to.
 Artificial teeth, that is, in the form of dental implants.
 Dental implants can be placed during the same procedure where a tooth is removed, or it may be better to wait to allow healing to occur, especially in cases where a bone graft is required.

 See the Dental Implant Process for more information.